Is This Extra Sturdy 11×8 Shed The One For Your Garden? Bespoke Options

 If you have a larger garden, comfrey is a plant to consider using for an edging plant.
 Its thick growth habit will prevent any grasses intruding into the garden, and the leaves can be pulled for excellent mulch around roses or other plants.
 It has delightful, dainty flowers in season too.
 However, a small garden could be overwhelmed by more than one comfrey plant.
-In front of my wife’s 11×8 potting shed they looked very good.
+In front of my wife’s 11×8 garden workshop they looked very good.

 In a small garden attractive annuals like sweet alice, pansies, violas or petunias make great borders.
 For something a bit different, try an herb border.
 Then you can go out and pick your herbs any time you want.
-Chives have a crisp green color that would make your garden sparkle while strawberries will entice the kids out into the fresh air to have a healthy snack.
+Chives have a crisp green colour that would make your garden sparkle while strawberries will entice the kids out into the fresh air to have a healthy snack.

 Some people prefer to simply bevel an edge around their garden with the shovel.
 This is a good option if your lawn has the sort of grass with runners, like kikuyu.
 Those runners can be kept under control by chopping them off every so often with the edge of the shovel.

 All Sizes Available - Please Ask For Prices